 If you're starting your Fenway voyage from your hotel, take any train that gets you to a transfer point to a Green Line B, C or D train.
 (There is no official A train, although I suppose you could call the little spur of the Green Line that crosses the Charles into Cambridge, terminating at Lechmere, the A.)

-Going In.
-Fenway Park is named for the Fenway District, itself named for "The Fens," once a marshy area.
+Fenway is 2 miles west of downtown.
+It is named for the Fenway District, itself named for "The Fens," once a marshy area.
 Parking at, or even near, the old yard is going to be incredibly hard.
 But not impossible, as this link shows.
 Still, you're better off not driving -- to Boston, never mind to its ballpark.

-The B, C and D trains all stop at Kenmore.
+The B, C and D trains all stop at Kenmore station.
 This is Kenmore Square, where Commonwealth Avenue, Beacon Street and Brookline Avenue all converge.
-Coming out of the station, if you look to your right, you’ll see a Barnes & Noble that serves as the Boston University Bookstore.
-On top of this building is that CITGO sign you’ve seen a thousand times on TV.
+Coming out of the station, if you look to your right, at 660 Beacon Street, you'll see a Barnes & Noble that serves as the Boston University Bookstore.
+On top of this building is that CITGO sign you've seen a thousand times on TV.
 (Some have suggested that it's a target for slugger: C...
 IT...
 GO.)
 A sign with the company's original name, Cities Services, went up in 1940, and the current sign replaced it in 1965.

 You'll cross over the Mass Pike and the railroad tracks, and come to the intersection of Brookline Avenue and Lansdowne Street, a.k.a.
 Ted Williams Way.
 This is home to one of Boston's premier sports bars, the Cask 'n' Flagon.